Essay guidelines

 - Essay checklist

-Expository stems from the word “explain”.
-So, expository essays tend to explain a topic objectively and neutrally.
+Expository is another form of the word “explain”.
+So as you can imagine, expository essays tend to explain a topic objectively and neutrally.

-You need to maintain a neutral tone while writing your expository essay.
-After all, the primary target is to explain or inform the reader rather than convincing, unlike persuasive or argumentative essays.
+Long story short, the primary aim is to explain or inform the reader rather than convincing, unlike persuasive or argumentative essays.

 -